Reference Date: 06-February-2015

 In spite of erratic rains at beginning of cropping season, preliminary estimates for 2014 harvest point to an above-average cereal production

 High food prices persist in parts

-Last year’s aggregate cereal production, estimated at some 2.6 million tonnes, was 15 percent above average but 17 percent lower than the previous year’s bumper crop.
+The 2013 aggregate cereal production, estimated at some 2.62 million tonnes, was 15 percent above average but 17 percent lower than the previous year’s bumper crop.

 Prices of millet and sorghum, the main staple crops, remained stable or declined in most markets over the past few months.
-In spite of these general price patterns, sorghum and millet prices in Abeche in June 2014 were still 55 percent and 11 percent, respectively, above last year’s levels.
-In N’Djamena, millet prices in June were 8 percent above their levels a year ago.
-Increased influx of refugees and returnees due to insecurity in Chad’s neighbouring countries, have affected commodity movement and put additional pressure on the domestic market.
+In spite of these general price patterns, sorghum prices in Abeche and N’Djamena in December 2014 were still 27 percent and 16 percent, respectively, above last year’s levels.
+Insecurity in Chad’s neighbouring countries has affected commodity movement and led to increased influx of refugees and returnees, putting additional pressure on the domestic market.

 Continued assistance is still needed for vulnerable people

-about 811 570 people are estimated to be in Phase 3 (Crisis) and above during the lean season from June-August, according to the last Cadre Harmonisé analysis conducted in the country.
-An additional 3.1 million people are estimated to be in Phase 2: at risk of food insecurity.
+about 653 842 people are projected to be in Phase 3 (Crisis) and above from January-March 2015, according to the last Cadre Harmonisé analysis conducted in the country.
+An additional 2.2 million people are estimated to be in Phase 2: at risk of food insecurity.